Echoes of Little Saigon

 • Contributed multi-media resources about Little Saigon, Arlington to an online mapping project, East at Main , which crowdsources information for sites important to the Asian American and Pacific Islander community.

-The original student team consisted of Judd Ullom, Carlin Tacey, Jacqueline Canales, Andrea Dono and Aaron Frank, and Ullom went on to develop a supplemental multimedia documentary tour that appears above.
-Additional oral histories have been conducted and catalogued, and more are welcome.
+The original student team consisted of Judd Ullom, Carlin Tacey, Jacqueline Canales, Andrea Dono and Aaron Frank.
+Ullom went on to develop the supplemental multimedia documentary tour that appears above.

 Share Your Own Story